 Submitted by Spirit of the Hills member Linda Hutsell-Manning

 I’m pleased to tell you that my juvenile time-travel novel, Jason and the Wonderhorn, is now the first e-book in the new time-travel series, Fogbound Through Time available on Kindle and Kobo.

 Spirit of the Hills is dedicated to promoting ALL creative art forms and traditions in Northumberland County, including the performing and visual arts, media, design and the literary arts.

 Members – Add your events with this form

-The event submission form below is the fastest way to get your event listed, however if you have problems with the form, please contact our webmaster John Charlton at firstname.lastname@example.org with details and he will add your event for you.
+The event submission form below is the fastest way to get your event listed, however if you have problems with the form, please contact us at firstname.lastname@example.org with details.
 Items added to the member news page will also be included in our next newsletter unless the event has already passed when the next newsletter is published.
 Events submitted here will appear as soon as they are approved.